Filtration Aeration

 • Budget is the primary constraint

-• The pond is heavily planted and lightly stocked (plants provide nighttime oxygen through dissolved reserves)
+• The pond is heavily planted and lightly stocked (plants provide some oxygen through dissolved reserves)

 Shrimp and Small Fish Considerations